aerni/statamic-apple-news/README.md

 ### Updating
 The article will be updated every time you save the Statamic entry in the CP.

-> **Note:** The article will actually be updated every time the `Statamic\Events\EntrySaving` event is dispatched.
+> **Note:** The article is updated every time the `Statamic\Events\EntrySaving` event is dispatched.

-### Unpublishing aka Deleting
+### Unpublishing / Deleting
-Unflick the `Published` toggle to delete the article.
-Deleting a Statamic entry will do the same.
+Unflick the `Published` toggle to delete the article from Apple News.
+Deleting the Statamic entry will do the same.

-> **Note:** There is no option to unpublish an article per se.
-Alternatively you can use the `Hidden` toggle.
+> **Note:** Apple News doesn't support unpublishing an article.
+Articles can only be deleted.
+Alternatively you can use the `Hidden` toggle to hide the article from Apple News feeds.

 ## License
 Apple News is **commercial software** but has an open-source codebase.
 If you want to use it in production, you'll need to [buy a license from the Statamic Marketplace](https://statamic.com/addons/aerni/apple-news).